guzba/ready/README.md

 Pipelining as an advanced technique when using Redis that can drastically increase performance when possible.

 Important!
-Remember to match the number of calls `receive` to the number of `send` calls.
+Remember to match the number of calls `receive` to the number of commands calls.

 ## Publish and subscribe (PubSub)